 Heapy.....We applied for funding from the National Lottery.
 Our application failed on the grounds that we did not rescue ethnic minorities!
 Basically, they indicated that a Mountain Rescue Teams were "white middle class organisations" looking after the "white middle class" who had the time and money to walk the fells.
-Not even a mention on how we help the local community missing elderly people, helping the ambulance services in times of adverse weather, providing water rescue in times of flooding, the list could go on.
-The lottery people even put it in writing and somehow this news managed to make its way to the National newspapers and in for a new rescue base
+Not even a mention on how we help the local community - missing elderly people, helping the ambulance services in times of adverse weather, providing water rescue in times of flooding, the list could go on.
+The lottery people even put it in writing and somehow this news managed to make its way to the National newspapers and in particular Julia Hartley-Brewer a leading journalist for the Sunday Express.
+Julia picked up the story (and a copy of the letter) and had a field day, the story even made the headlines in the USA and Western Australia!